-The Helix Midnight offers a great balance of comfort and support for back sleepers.
+The Helix Midnight offers a great balance of comfort and support, making a good mattress for back sleepers.
 Neither Katie (our lightweight tester who weighs less than 130 lbs.) nor Mike (our average-weight tester who weighs between 130 and 230 lbs.) felt any pressure while lying on their backs.
 This bed should also work just fine for heavyweight back sleepers, but ultimately Helix has a bed designed especially for them: the Helix Plus.
 If you are looking for a more supportive mattress, check out our picks for the best mattress for heavy people.

 The bed’s contouring also promotes lateral spinal alignment in lightweight, average-weight and heavyweight side sleepers.
 When your spine is supported correctly, you have less back pain and achiness in the morning.
 Note that Helix also offers softer models, the Sunset and the Moonlight, which might be more comfortable for some lightweight side sleepers who require more pressure-point relief.

 At Mattress Nerd, we rank mattresses from 1 to 10 on the firmness scale, with 10 being the firmest.
 We scored the Helix Midnight as a 6 out of 10.
 According to one of our testers, “This bed is the perfect medium feel.”
 Keep in mind that people of different weights will register firmness levels differently: Lightweight folks (130 lbs. or less) feel mattresses to be a bit firmer, while heavyweight people (230 lbs. or more) tend to feel more cradled on mattresses than lightweight sleepers.
 If you are looking for a mattress that allows you to sink into the layers, check out the best soft mattresses.